hestiacp/hestiacp-docs/cli_commands/web_management_commands.rst

 **v-change-web-domain-ip**

-The script changes IP address of web domain to specified argument
+The script changes IP address of web domain to specified in argument

 **OPTIONS**

     user domain ip [restart]